zCFD/zCFDguide/docs/source/execution.rst

 	export RLM_LICENSE=/path/to/license/file

 In the case that the system running the simulation cannot access the internet a local license server will be required.
+See http://www.reprisesoftware.com/admin/software-licensing.php for details.

 Execution